Skip to main content

 The reason for keeping information could be clinical, business, legal, statutory, or operational.

-Retention schedules and data owners for record categories in Appendix 2 (page 15) and Section 6.0 (page 9)
+Retention schedules and data owners for record categories in Appendix 2 (page 29) and roles and responsibilities section 3.1 (page 10)

 Data retention risks